Trust Me On This - MA Law Courses

 • Health Issues

 From time to time, it's common to need to make changes to our estate plans.
-Usually, you don't need to change all the documents.

-Will
+Changing a Will

-Trust
+Changing a Trust

 Irrevocable trusts are more difficult to amend.